ISA Brown Chicken: The Pros And Cons

 They are a friendly and gentle breed, never loud or aggressive.
 This makes them an excellent addition to your flock, as they’ll quickly get around with every chicken and are family-friendly.

-They tend to keep laying until the age of two and will have laid around 500 eggs by that time.
+They tend to keep laying until age two and will have laid around 500 eggs by that time.
 After two years, their egg production significantly decreases.
+They also seem to have a shorter lifespan than hybrid breeds, and many won’t live longer than four years.

 Being one of the best egg-laying breeds, the ISA brown is one of the most popular chickens worldwide.
 They were initially bred as laying battery hens, but due to their friendly personality en docile nature, they are also suited as backyard chickens.
 They are extremely beginner friendly, hardy, and easy to care for.